dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 _Currently available in dbt Cloud only.
 Specifying custom configurations for data tests will become available in dbt Core later this year._

-Use the `custom_config` key to specify custom configurations for data tests.
+Use any custom config key to specify custom configurations for data tests.
 For example, the following specifies custom Snowflake configurations that dbt should use when executing the `unique` data test:

 ```yml